komikku-app/komikku-extensions/CONTRIBUTING.md

 <details><summary>Steps</summary>

 1. Make sure to delete "repo" branch in your fork.
+You may also want to disable Actions in the repo settings.
 2. Do a partial clone.
     ```bash
     git clone --filter=blob:none --no-checkout <fork-repo-url>